 These terms are specific to construction consultancy services.
 They state that the Crown version of the Conditions of Contract for Consultancy Services (CCCS) will apply to a relationship between a provider and a government agency for construction consultancy services, unless those parties agree to use a different form of contract.

-Given that MBIE has permitted agencies to procure services outside of Marketplace through this interim solution, all references to activities that take place through or via Marketplace in the Collaborative Marketplace Agreement are to be read to take place through this interim solution to the extent possible.
+OPD is currently being used an alternative to the Marketplace.
+MBIE has permitted agencies to procure services outside of Marketplace through this interim solution.
+Therefore all references to activities that take place through or via Marketplace in the Collaborative Marketplace Agreement are to be read to take place through this interim solution to the extent possible.
 For now, this means that a “Services Listing” is limited to the supplier information we provide to agencies.

 In light of this, the following clauses of the Collaborative Marketplace Agreement are temporarily waived until further notice: